lpmi-13/current-projects/README.md

 - a relevant action (maybe ask for clarification on this)
 - no unpredictable request parameters (maybe this just means not ignoring unexpected params)

-## 179) Micromaterial for fixing relative imports in python
-- just set up a simple app in gitpod that doesn't work because the imports are bad
-- then fix them
-- also do this for golang (separate repo)

 ## 180) Micromaterial to set and grep for correlation ID
 - set random UUID's in the HTTP request headers, and track a transaction across different services
 - set something like X-Correlation-Id